 We have achieved rapid growth since our inception.
 For the years ended December 31, 2020, 2021 and 2022, our total revenue amounted to US\$186.4 million, US\$394.7 million and US\$333.3 million, respectively.
+For the six months ended June 30, 2022 and 2023, our total revenue was US\$179.6 million and US\$166.4 million, respectively.
 We may experience negative growth or positive growth at a lower rate for a number of possible reasons, including decreasing market price of cryptocurrencies, increasing competition, declining growth of the cryptocurrency industry, unforeseeable technology innovation, emergence of alternative mainstream cryptocurrencies, or changes in government policies, regulations or general economic conditions.
-It is also difficult to forecast seasonality and volatility in our business, and as a result accurately allocating resources including hash rate, mining datacenter capacity, or human capital to different business lines to achieve the best results in the medium or long term.
+It is also difficult to forecast seasonality and volatility in our business, making it difficult to accurately allocate resources including hash rate, mining datacenter capacity, or human capital to different business lines to achieve the best results in the medium or long term.
 If our growth rates decline, investors' perceptions of our business and business prospects may be adversely affected and the market price of our ordinary shares could decline.
 In addition, given the volatile nature of cryptocurrencies and that our business and financial condition correlate with the market price of cryptocurrencies, it is difficult to evaluate our business and future prospects based on our limited operating history or historical performance.